rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  a price, a number of Satoshis per sqft, such that Bitcoin would be more valuable than real estate.
-But this isn't exactly useful not practical.
+But this isn't exactly useful nor practical.

 Not all land is for sale, not in fiat nor gold nor Bitcoin.